jheredianet/Teslamate-CustomGrafanaDashboards/README.md

 ### [Range Degradation](./dashboards/RangeDegradation.json)

-In this dashboard you may analize your mileage and the range degradation by a selected period.
+In this dashboard you may analyze your mileage and the range degradation by a selected period.

 So you may have an idea of how much of range is lost as well as if there were any failure in Teslamate logging your data.